fastrgv/RufasCube/README.md

 ## required for running:
 * graphics card & driver that supports OpenGL version 3.3 or later;
 * Windows, GNU/Linux or a Mac running OSX >= 10.13 (sep2017);
-* cube_gnu, seven_gnu are the executable names on GNU/Linux.
-* cube_osx, seven_osx are the executables for Mac OSX.
-* cube.bat, seven.bat are for Windows.

 ## Setup of Rufascube: